RECENT GRANTS (at Wroclaw University of Technology)

 For more information see [J20],[J21],[J34],[J43],[J55],[J57],[J61],[J62], and [J64].

 Wavefront aberrations are linked to the cardiopulmonary system.
-Recently (together with Michael Muma, Darmstadt Technical University, Germany) it was established that the considered signals are non-stationary and only through non-stationary signal analysis the complete picture of interactions between the cardiopulmonary signals and the eye’s wavefront aberration could be revealed.
+Together with Michael Muma, Darmstadt Technical University, Germany, it was established that the considered signals are non-stationary and only through non-stationary signal analysis the complete picture of interactions between the cardiopulmonary signals and the eye’s wavefront aberration could be revealed.
 In fact, significant time intervals exist, where coherence between the eye’s aberrations and the cardiopulmonary signals is high.
 More information can be found in [J59].

-Taking the simplest approximation of the eye globe as a sphere where the volume is proportional to the radius cubed while changes in the volume are proportional to changes in radius, we (together with Prof. Henry Kasprzak and Dr. Malogrzata Kowalska, Institute of Physics, Wroclaw University of Technology) postulate that there must be a relationship between the ocular pulse and the speed of the observed radial displacements of the corneal apex similarly to that found between ocular pulse pressures and retinal vessel velocities.
+Taking the simplest approximation of the eye globe as a sphere where the volume is proportional to the radius cubed while changes in the volume are proportional to changes in radius, we (together with Prof. Henry Kasprzak, Dr. Malogrzata Kowalska and Dr. Monika Danielewska, Wroclaw University of Technology) postulate that there must be a relationship between the ocular pulse and the speed of the observed radial displacements of the corneal apex similarly to that found between ocular pulse pressures and retinal vessel velocities.
 That is why we aimed at studding the characteristics of the longitudinal eye movements (LEM).

 More information can be found in [J29],[J39],[J44],[J49] and [J66].